 For two years the center has been cleaning the skeleton and it has recently been hung in their newly renovated Hiebert Marine Labaratory, creating an interpretation center.
-CARE is funding a touchscreen that will share details about Spinnaker and the center’s disentanglement work.
+CARE is funded a touchscreen that shares details about Spinnaker and the center’s disentanglement work.
 You may learn more about Spinnaker and access the touchscreen by visiting this link.